 In SWI-Prolog, operators are local to a module (see also section 6.8).
 Keeping operators in modules and using controlled import/export of operators as described with the module/2 directive keep the issues manageable.
 The module system provides the operators from table 4.2 and these operators cannot be modified.
 Files that are loaded from the SWI-Prolog directories resolve operators and predicates from this system module rather than user, which makes the semantics of the library and development system modules independent of operator changes to the user module.
+See section 4.25 for details about the relation between operators and modules.

-current_op(?Precedence, ?Type, ?:Name) [ISO] True if Name is currently defined as an operator of type Type with precedence Precedence.
+current_op(?Precedence, ?Type, ?:Name)

+[ISO] True if Name is currently defined as an operator of type Type with precedence.
 See also op/3.
+Note that an unqualified Name does not resolve to the calling context but, when compiling, to the compiler's target module and otherwise to the typein module.
+See section 4.25 for details.